 Social

-Although the pandemic has made it increasingly difficult for managers to check in on the wellness of their employees, most senior leaders have demonstrated genuine interest in their employees’ wellbeing, and 76% of companies say organizational collaboration has improved since the pandemic.
-This is great news amidst a global crisis, but employee anxiety and stress levels are still on the rise.
-If this trend continues, businesses may experience an eventual reduction in productivity and collaboration.
+Most senior leaders have demonstrated genuine interest in their employees’ wellbeing, and 76% of companies say organizational collaboration has improved since the pandemic.
 It’s important for team leaders to seriously consider workplace wellbeing if they want their teams to continue operating at peak performance.
+Caring for employee anxiety and stress levels, among other health factors, will help prevent reduction in productivity and collaboration.